lblod/toezicht-flattened-form-data-generator/README.md

 | ext:taxType                       | rdf:type (that is part of the tax-type concept-scheme)            |

 ### Extra mappings
-This service has been extended to do more than the name would suggest.
-It now extracts information from the form-data.ttl file and 'flattens' it, mapping the extracted information onto one resource.
-Perhaps, we should reconsider the name of this service from "toezicht-flattend-form-data-generator" to something more general, such as "toezicht-form-data-extractor".
+Previoulsy this service extracted information from the `form-data.ttl` file and 'flattened' it, mapping the extracted information onto one resource.
+Now, this service has been extended to do more than the name would suggest.

-Currently, this service will also extract `besluit:Artikel` information provided in the `form-data.ttl` and attach it to `besluit:Besluit` in the dataset.
-This should look like the following:
+It will also extract `besluit:Artikel` information provided in the `form-data.ttl` and attach it to `besluit:Besluit` in the dataset.
+This newly extracted data should look like the following:

 ```turtle
 <http://submission> a <http://rdf.myexperiment.org/ontologies/base/Submission>;